-Earraghail Renewable Energy Development is located on the Kintyre Peninsula, south of the village of Tarbert and north of the village of Skipness.
+Earraghail Renewable Energy Development (Earraghail RED) is located on the Kintyre Peninsula, south of the village of Tarbert and north of the village of Skipness.
 The site itself is on the National Forest Estate of both Skipness and Corranbuie, within Argyll and Bute.

-As part of the development process, SPR has submitted a request for Environmental Impact Assessment (EIA) Scoping advice to the Scottish Governments Energy Consents Unit.
+As part of the development process, SPR submitted a request for Environmental Impact Assessment (EIA) Scoping advice to the Scottish Governments Energy Consents Unit.
 Copies of the submitted documentation can be found below in the 'Scoping Documents' section and on the ECU website using reference number: ECU00002062.

 This project is a result of SPR’s partnership with Forestry and Land Scotland, where SPR has rights to investigate the feasibility of onshore renewables projects within the National Forest Estate.

 A wind monitoring meteorological mast planning application was submitted in March 2020 and was installed on the site in March 2021.
 A second wind monitoring meteorological mast planning application was submitted in March 2021 and is currently under determination by Argyll and Bute Council, reference number: 21/00614/PP.

 Early consultation is key to the way SPR develops projects, and throughout the development process SPR ensures local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.